Black+Decker EM031MB11 Review

 Our Analysis and Test Results

-This product does have a fairly large capacity, measuring in at 1.1 cubic feet.
-It also usually has one of the lower retail prices of the larger options, making it a decent choice if you want a larger microwave and are shopping on a reduced budget.
+At 1.1 cubic feet, this model boasts a fairly large capacity.
+It also has one of the lower retail prices of the larger options, making it a decent choice if you want a full-sized microwave and are shopping on a reduced budget.

-This microwave evenly heated up the potatoes and green beans on our plate of leftovers to within 5°F of each other but the sausages did come out just a bit warmer.
+This microwave evenly heated up the potatoes and green beans on our plate of leftovers to within 5°F of each other, although the sausages came out just a bit warmer.
 The canned soup and the two slices of pizza came out nice and hot, consistently heated to the correct serving temperature.

-The BLACK+DECKER EM031MB11 also did well with some of the manufactured frozen foods that we tested it with, impressing us with its performance when it came to frozen burritos and Hot Pockets.
-This appliance heated up the left, right, and center zones of the burrito to within an average difference of 9°F of each other.
+The Black+Decker EM031MB11 also scored high in our tests of the manufactured frozen foods, impressing us most with frozen burritos and Hot Pockets.
+This appliance heated up the burrito's left, right, and center zones to within an average difference of 9°F of each other.
 It performed identically with the Hot Pocket, with our thermometers showing the same average difference.

-We like that this appliance is also very easy to use.
+We appreciate ease of use in our kitchen appliances, and this model had many of the convenience features we like.
 It has quick start features and a +30 seconds button that automatically starts the microwave.
-It also has decent internal lighting and the preset functions seem to work very well.
+It also has decent internal lighting, and the preset functions seem to work very well.

-We used the popcorn function, which practically popped all the kernels without burning any.
+We used the popcorn function, which popped nearly all the kernels without burning any.

-Our biggest complaint about the BLACK+DECKER EM031MB11 is its poor showing in our defrosting test.
-In this test, we used the recommended settings to defrost a one pound square of frozen ground turkey.
-This microwave did alert us to flip the meat part way through cooking but only managed to defrost a bit less than 7 ounces of the meat.
-It didn't cook any of the parts but the remaining turkey was still fairly frozen and couldn't be broken up easily after we scraped away the completely defrosted parts.
+Our biggest complaint about the Black+Decker EM031MB11 is its poor showing in our defrosting test.
+In this test, we used the recommended settings to defrost a one-pound square of frozen ground turkey.
+This microwave alerted us to flip the meat partway through the process, but it only managed to defrost just under 7 ounces of meat.
+It didn't cook any of the parts, but the remaining turkey was still relatively frozen and couldn't be broken up easily after we scraped away the completely defrosted parts.

-The BLACK+DECKER EM031MB11 also didn't do very well in our heat map test, leaving the outer ring of marshmallow fluff almost completely raw, while the middle ring was darkened considerably.
+The Black+Decker EM031MB11 also didn't score very well in our heat map test, leaving the outer ring of marshmallow fluff almost completely raw, while the middle ring was darkened considerably.

-We also felt that this product only gave lackluster results when it came to heating up the individual serving of premade lasagna.
-The temperatures varied considerably amongst the 6 different digital thermometers that we used, with the largest temperature gap being 47°F between regions.
+This product only gave lackluster results when heating up the individual serving of pre-made lasagna.
+The temperatures varied considerably amongst the six different digital thermometers we used, with the most significant temperature gap being 47°F between regions.